-STP stands for Systematic Transfer Plan, helps you to transfer a fixed amount from a particular mutual fund scheme (usually a debt fund) to another (usually an equity oriented scheme) within the same fund house.
+STP stands for Systematic Transfer Plan, which helps you to transfer a fixed amount from a particular mutual fund scheme (usually a debt fund) to another (usually an equity oriented scheme) within the same fund house.
 When you are setting up an STP, you are actually instructing the fund house to sell a part of your investment in a debt fund and invest the money in another scheme.

 The basic idea behind an STP is to earn a little more on the lump sum amount while it is being deployed in equity-oriented schemes.
 Debt funds excel over the normal savings bank account in terms of return on your investments.